Translate this page into:

 Should we Measure Arterial Stiffness in Hypertensive Women

 This article was originally published by Thieme Medical and Scientific Publishers Pvt.
-Ltd. and was migrated to Scientific Scholar after the change of Publisher; therefore Scientific Scholar has no control over the quality or content of this article.
+Ltd. and was migrated to Scientific Scholar after the change of Publisher.

 Introduction